 Your rights and your personal data

-Subject to an exemption under the GDPR, you have the following rights with respect to your personal data:
+Subject to an exemption under the Data Protection Act 2018, you have the following rights with respect to your personal data:

 - The right to request a copy of your personal data which the "Authority" holds about you;